Jeongwoo55/jeongwoo.xyz/blogs/self_hosting.md

 > Note: when you self host an open source project, you can always look at the codebase to ensure privacy and security, but you should consider two things.
 You need to be a security expert, and you must *actually* read the entire codebase...

 Cost is another reason why people self host.
 When you use an online service, you are paying with your data or a monthly subscription ranging from a few dollars to $15 per service.
 These subscriptions add up quickly and, [according to DCN](https://digitalcontentnext.org/blog/2025/08/07/q2-2025-digital-subscription-tracking-report/), average total monthly household spending on digital subscriptions is $149.64 in Q2 2025.
-When you self host, you are either paying for a [VPS](https://en.wikipedia.org/wiki/Virtual_private_server) (starting at $5 per month) or buying/using an existing computer and paying electricity and internet.
+When you self host, you can either pay for a [VPS](https://en.wikipedia.org/wiki/Virtual_private_server) (starting at $5 per month) or buy/use an existing computer and pay for electricity and internet.

 Using an old computer is a great way to get started with self hosting.
 My first home server was an old [Dell All-in-one](https://www.pcmag.com/reviews/dell-inspiron-23-2350) which used a mobile processor.
 There is no need for powerful systems to self host.